 Which are the options you should consider:-

 The power rating of a transformer indicates the maximum load it can handle.
 It is expressed in terms of kVA and can be determined by the following formula:

 The volts and Amps in the formula are the voltage and currently experienced under maximum load conditions.
 Each device has an operating voltage and current that you can find from its specifications.
 It’s recommended to choose a transformer with a power rating more than your maximum capacity.

 You should select a transformer whose primary voltage matches the supply voltage or the line voltage available.

 The secondary voltage should match the input voltage requirements of the load that is connected to the transformer.
 The main purpose of the transformer is to convert the available supply voltage to this value.

-Pros and Cons of a 3 Phase Auto Transformer
+3 Phase Auto Transformer Pros and Cons

 Every type of transformer has its own merits and demerits.
 Sometimes the disadvantages of using a particular type of transformer will make you rule it out.
 It is important that you are aware of these so that you can make an informed decision.

 - They are smaller and cheaper than traditional transformers.